michael-donat/blog/_posts/2013-11-05-mocking-filesystem-with-php-vfs.md

 {% include JB/setup %}

-Many times when developing I came across a situation where there is some sort of filesystem (later 'fs') functionality required, be it cache generation, reports, compiling configuration or user directories creation there will be lines of code responsible for delivering that and these should be tested as well as any other part of the system.
+Often times when developing I came across a situation where there is some sort of filesystem (later 'fs') functionality required.
+Be it cache generation, reports, compiling configuration or user directory creation, there will always be code responsible for fs operations and this code should be tested as well as any other part of the system.

-The problem with PHP is that pretty much all of the fs functions are within the low level API and can't be easily injected as dependency and mocked in your test.
+The problem with PHP is that pretty much every fs related function is placed within the low level API and can't be easily mocked and injected into your test subject as dependency.
 Ever since PHP 4 there has been quite good support for stream wrappers and we have the ability to create our own - this ability is exactly what allows us to mock filesystem in a way that can be easily used within unit test.

 You may ask why even bother if you can simply use fixtures or temporary directories?
-Well, the answer really is because using underlying fs creates dependency on that fs and a unit test with dependency isn't really a unit, is it?
+Well, the answer is simple; because using underlying fs creates dependency on that fs and a unit test with dependency isn't really a unit, is it?
 The fact is that there will always be questions and things going wrong when using real fs.
-Do you have permissions, what if some other parallel test modifies the fixture, what if the test fails to complete and we never clear temporary files?
+Do you have permissions?
+What if some other parallel test modifies the fixture?
+What if the test fails to complete and we never clears temporary files?

-Answers to above questions triggered me to start looking for a different alternative, one where I don't have to think about the environment the test will be run in and I don't have to worry about the configuration of such environment allows me to create temporary directories/files.
+Answers to above triggered me to start looking for a different alternative, one where I don't have to think about the environment, where I don't have to worry about the configuration or permissions, or whether I'm on unix or windows.

 This is how I first encountered the vfsStream implementation by bovigo.
 The idea was great but the execution, I thought, a bit dated.
 The wrapper in vfsStream is registered via static method and is global to the process, package interfaces are all over the